-Use of Math skills in a practical setting as opportunities arise.
+Use of Math skills in a practical setting as opportunities arise (primarily in the Academic Success Center).
 Includes preparation and supervision by the instructor.
 Essential Math topics from high school, college, and standardized tests will be discussed.
 Prerequisite: Consent of the instructor.

-MA 456 Teaching Mathematics (Middle Childhood) (3) See ED 456.
+MA 456 Teaching Mathematics (Middle Childhood) (3) See ED 456